tufailshah786/Weapons-Detection-with-YOLOV3/README.md

 ## 1) Angle-Oriented Dataset
 This dataset consist of total 6400 images of weapons.
 There are two classes included in our dataset one is "Gun" and other is "Pistol".
 The given Dataset contain total 4983 instances of "Gun" and 4031 instances of "Pistol".
 We have also prepared the different formats of this dataset because each model have its own format of for training.

-The <strong>roLabelImg</strong> tool is used for the annotation file.
+The <strong>roLabelImg</strong> tool is used for the prparation of annotation file.
 You can see the tool [HERE](https://github.com/cgvict/roLabelImg).